RaphaelOlivier/smoothingASR/README.md

 ## Models

 You will find all our pretrained models and some auxiliary files [here](https://drive.google.com/drive/folders/1MOx0H0Qf_f21pIrkoCPW6VNQJZk3BNe6?usp=sharing).
 Dump them in the saved models folder you setup when configuring armory.

+## Generate examples
+The `export_samples` field in armory configuration files lets you export audio adversarial examples.
+[Here](https://drive.google.com/drive/folders/1kmuFh1UZlYk1-g2x6-vsnW3xxreQfr7f?usp=sharing) we share some files, generated with the attacks mentioned in our paper against our proposed defense.

 ## Cite
 TBD